gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

     2. Set a [Visual Studio Breakpoint](https://docs.microsoft.com/en-us/visualstudio/debugger/using-breakpoints?view=vs-2019) in the **ButtonTask** function on the line that reads ```bool pressed = !newState;```.
     3. Press **Button A** on the Azure Sphere, Visual Studio will halt the execution of the FreeRTOS application and you can step through the code.
 Pretty darn neat!

-### Understanding the Real Time Core Security
+### Understanding the Real-Time Core Security

-Applications on the the Azure Sphere are locked down by default.
+Applications on the Azure Sphere are locked down by default.
 You need to grant capabilities to the application.

 From Visual Studio open the **app_manifest.json** file.

 **Observe**:

 1. GPIO Capabilities: This application uses two GPIO pins.
 Pins 10, and 12.
-2. Allowed Application Connections: This is the ID of the High Level application that this application will be partnered with.
+2. Allowed Application Connections: This is the ID of the High-Level application that this application will be partnered with.
 It is required for inter-core communications.

 ```json
 {